blazium-engine/blazium-docs/tutorials/animation/introduction.rst

 switches are blue.

 Click on the key button to create the first keyframe.
-Since we don't have a track set up for the Position property yet, Godot will offer to create it for us.
+Since we don't have a track set up for the Position property yet, Blazium will offer to create it for us.
 Click **Create**.

-Godot will create a new track and insert our first keyframe at the beginning of the timeline:
+Blazium will create a new track and insert our first keyframe at the beginning of the timeline:

 .. figure:: img/animation_track.webp